Test in production without watermarks.

 We will create a basic documentation website on your local computer in this phase.

-To install the most recent version of DocFX, make sure you have the .NET SDK installed, then open a terminal command line tool and type the following command:
+To install the most recent version of DocFX, ensure you have the .NET SDK installed, then open a terminal command line tool and type the following command:

 dotnet tool update -g docfx